Joe Crail

+Joseph Steele Crail (December 25, 1877 – March 2, 1938) was an American lawyer, military veteran and politician who served as a United States representative from California from 1927 to 1933.

+Early life and education

-Joseph Steele Crail (December 25, 1877 – March 2, 1938) was a United States representative from California.
-He was born in Fairfield, Iowa.
-He attended the public schools and graduated from Drake University in Des Moines, Iowa in 1898.
+Born in Fairfield, Iowa, he attended the public schools and graduated from Drake University in Des Moines, Iowa in 1898.

+Military service

 During the Spanish–American War, Crail enlisted as a private in the Twelfth Company, United States Volunteer Signal Corps.
 He was promoted to corporal and served in the American Army of Occupation in Cuba until its withdrawal.

+Career

-He studied law at the Iowa College of Law, and was admitted to the bar in 1903 and commenced practice in Fairfield, Iowa.
-In 1912 he was an unsuccessful candidate for Congress from the district which included Fairfield, running as an affiliate of the Progressive Party.
+He studied law at the Iowa College of Law and was admitted to the bar in 1903, commencing practice in his native Fairfield.

+In 1912 he was an unsuccessful candidate for Congress from the district that included Fairfield, running as a member of the Progressive Party.

+Congress

 Crail moved to California in 1913, settled in Los Angeles, and practiced law until elected to Congress.
-He served as chairman of the Republican State central committee for southern California 1918–20.
+He served as chairman of the Republican State central committee for southern California, 1918–20.
 He was elected as a Republican to the Seventieth, Seventy-first, and Seventy-second Congresses (March 4, 1927 – March 3, 1933).

-He was not a candidate for renomination in 1932, but was an unsuccessful candidate for nomination as United States Senator.
+He did not seek renomination in 1932, but was unsuccessful for the nomination for United States Senator.

+Later career and death

 He resumed the practice of law but also engaged in banking.

-He died in Los Angeles, California in 1938.
-He was buried in Inglewood Park Mausoleum, Inglewood, California.
+He died in Los Angeles, California in 1938 and was buried in Inglewood Park Mausoleum, Inglewood, California.